maidsafe/rfcs/proposed/0000-reserved_names.md

 # Detailed design

 0            --      Login session

+1            --      Backup Session

-1            --      Private Directory
+2            --      Private Directory

-2            --      Public directory
+3            --      Public directory

-3            --      Shared Directory
+4            --      Shared Directory

-4            --      dns entry
+5            --      dns entry
-5

 6

 7            --      safecoin

 8-10,000     --      Reserved

-10,001
-2^64         --      Available
+10,001-2^64  --      Available

 The numbers 0-10,000 will be hard coded into vaults for the use of the core network only and will not be likely available to application developers to overwrite their structure.